uperf/uperf/Architecture.md

 As stated in the [documentation](http://uperf.org/manual.html) uperf is a file based network micro benchmark utility.
 The goal of this document is to provide a developer with an overview of the file layout, control flow, and data structures.
 In addition to this document is the [design_notes](manual/design_notes.txt) file which lays out additional information.

 ## Glossary
-- *strand* - uperf abstraction for process or pthread
+- **strand** - uperf abstraction for process or pthread
-- *flowop* - the smallest unit of work specified in a XML configuration file, including `connect`,`read`,`write`,and `disconnect`.
+- **flowop** - the smallest unit of work specified in a XML configuration file, including `connect`,`read`,`write`, and `disconnect`.
-- *transaction* - wrapper around one or more flowops
+- **transaction** - wrapper around one or more flowops
-- *group* - a set of transaction that can be executed by one or more threads
+- **group** - a set of transaction that can be executed by one or more threads
-- *client* - acts a client in the client server model, also responsible for stats collection and transmitting the work to be done to the server.
+- **client** - acts a client in the client server model, also responsible for stats collection and transmitting the work to be done to the server.
-- *server* - a simple daemon that receives packets from the client, keeps track of the stats of the run, and transmits stats back to the client.
+- **server** - a simple daemon that receives packets from the client, keeps track of the stats of the run, and transmits stats back to the client.

 # CodeMap
 A brief description of the purpose of the files